Luis Cabrera Lobato: Biography

-Cabrera was born in Zacatlán, the son of the baker Cesáreo Cabrera Ricaño and Gertrudis Lobato; an uncle, Daniel Cabrera Rivera (1858-1914), was a journalist and head of the anti-Porfirio Díaz publication El Hijo de Ahuizote and was the older brother of the physician and governor of Puebla (1917–1920) Alfonso Cabrera.
+Cabrera was born in Zacatlán, Puebla, the son of the baker Cesáreo Cabrera Ricaño and Gertrudis Lobato; an uncle, Daniel Cabrera Rivera (1858-1914), was a journalist and head of the anti-Díaz publication El Hijo del Ahuizote and was the older brother of the physician and governor of Puebla (1917–1920) Alfonso Cabrera.
 Luis married Guillermina Nevraumont (1884–1968) and was later married to Elena Cosío.

-Cabrera was assistant teacher at the Tecomaluca school in Tlaxcala for a while, before he continued his studies and worked for the El Hijo del Ahuizote, his uncle's anti-Díaz publication.
+Cabrera was assistant teacher at the Tecomaluca school in Tlaxcala for a while, before he continued his studies and worked for El Hijo del Ahuizote.
 In May 1901 he achieved his licenciado degree.
 Afterwards he was a partner in a law firm with Rodolfo Reyes, son of General Bernardo Reyes, and Andrés Molina Enríquez.
 Additionally he wrote for several journals.
 In July 1909 he became a co-founded of the Anti-Re-electionist Party, started a critical campaign against the científico group of Positivist advisers of Porfirio Díaz.
 In his articles he also supported the campaign against Porfirio Díaz, who had initially said he would not run in the 1910 elections and then reneged.

 Both he and Molina Enríquez were supporters of Bernardo Reyes to succeed Díaz in 1910, but Reyes declined to run and was sent on a military mission to Europe.
 Cabrera then joined in support of Francisco I. Madero and the Anti-Reelectionist Party.
-During the interim presidency of Francisco León de la Barra, who assumed the presidency after the ouster and exile of Díaz and before the election of Madero to the presidency, Cabrera was offered a government post, which he declined in favor of running for the post of federal deputy.
-Following Madero's election to the presidency, Cabrera was rejected by the president's advisers for the position of secretary of development, and he then served as a deputy for the Distrito Federal.
+During the interim presidency of Francisco León de la Barra, who assumed the presidency after Díaz's ouster and exile and before the election of Madero to the presidency, Cabrera was offered a government post, which he declined in favor of running for the post of federal deputy.
+Following Madero's election to the presidency, Cabrera was rejected by the president's advisers for the position of secretary of development, and he then served as a deputy for the Federal District.
 In 1912 he became director of the Escuela Nacional de Jurisprudencia (today Faculty of Law of the UNAM) and deputy to the Congress.
+He was re-elected to Congress, for Puebla's 14th district, in the 1917 general election.